qwertyuu/qwertyuu.github.io/en/index.md

 - image_path: "/assets/images/epitacle.gif"
   alt: epitacle
   title: Epitacle
-  excerpt: This simulation game is actually a cellular automaton that is actually
+  excerpt: This simulation game is actually a cellular automaton that is very mesmerizing.
-    mesmerizing.
     Created in one evening with the same friend as for Frameskip!
+Also, the cellular automaton is run in a shader, which, I think, is kind of a big achievement in itself.
+The rules for the automaton are encoded on a texture file for the shader.
   url: https://qw3rtyuu.itch.io/epitacle
   btn_label: I want to see!
   btn_class: btn--primary